cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 The showUsers() function actually returns an `IterableIterator<string>`#footnote[ https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols].
 This is because I want to do the count for the number of the users in the cli.ts.
 Thinking ahead, I also believe that this will help the future me to develop the GUI when I want to just get all the users in the network.\
 \
 === Testing
 Although unit tests can be awesome in terms of testing small parts of the code, it takes too much time to design and write.
 Therefore, I will be using manual testing for the Network class.
-This is also because a lot of the functions in the Network class are not pure functions, and they depend on the state of the network.
+This is also because a lot of the functions in the Network class are not pure functions, and they depend on the entire state of a network.\
+\
 When I finish developing the CLI, I will be using the CLI to test the functions in the Network class.
 This is because the CLI will be the main interface for my stakeholders to interact with the blockchain simulator.
-Therefore, I will be able to test the functions in the Network class through the CLI.
+Therefore, I will be able to test the functions in the Network class through the CLI.\
+\
 === Abstraction made
 There is a few simplification that I have done in this network.
 For example, the stakeholder will be able to decide who they want to connect in the network.
 This is not true in real life.
 In a real blockchain network, the users will be connected in two cases:
 + When a user is transacting with another user, they will be connected